 The best way to get your questions answered about a particular vendor is to go straight to the source.
 Ask for a few recent former brides that you can reach out to.
 Prior to your call/email make a list of need-to-know questions.
 These questions should be reflective of your personality and what you know you will need and/or not want in a vendor.
-For example, if you know timely email responses and vendor input are top priority for you, make sure you ask.
+For example, if you know timely email responses and vendor input are top priority for you (which they should be in our opinion), make sure you ask.

 You did it!
 You selected your perfect vendor team.
 But don’t forget to also include the person that aligns the A-Team together, a Day of Wedding Coordinator or full service Wedding Planner. 🙂